 Decide How Much Speed You Need

 When deciding how much speed you need, it’s important to brush up on some terminology first.
-Upload and download speeds are measured in megabytes per second or MBps for short.
+Upload and download speeds are typically measured in megabits per second (Mbps).
+The FCC’s current broadband benchmark is 100/20 Mbps (FCC), and U.S. fixed‑broadband medians now sit in the mid‑200 Mbps range (Speedtest Global Index).
+Households that stream multiple 4K videos, game online, or work in the cloud benefit from higher tiers.

 Study pricing